 You can easily spend days or even weeks exploring the City of Light.
 However, if you’re on a layover visit where you have 24 hours or less, this is the perfect 1 day Paris itinerary to help plan your trip.
-Paris Itinerary in 24 Hours I’ve had the opportunity to visit Paris on a number […]
+Read more about Europe Spooky places and scary places in Paris Wifi hotspot you can […]

 France Travel Guide